 However, although international influences and similarities are clear, there are also great differences, particularly within Europe.
-An indication of the scale of international difference can be seen in those cases where companies publish two sets of accounting figures based on different rules - generally domestic rules compared with US rules.
+An indication of the scale of international difference can be seen in those cases where companies publish two sets of accounting figures based on different rules - often domestic rules compared with US rules.
 Table 5.1 shows some interesting examples for earnings.
 Daimler-Benz (now DaimlerChrysler) was the first German company to provide this data, in 1993.
-The large differences (and the variation from year to year)
+The large differences (and the variation from year to year) between German and US profit figures were a surprise to many accountants and